-- Providing support for the legacy enterprise and OFM applications provides no clear benefit to either WaTech or OFM and has become a pain-point as WaTech has lost customer focus and OFM must execute One Washington without the direct support of these resources. - Gartner recommends that WaTech consolidate all of the enterprise application support functions (including systems analysts, reporting, and business analysts) and move them organizationally to OFM, where they should be aligned with the One Washington transformation program.
-Responsibility to provide technical infrastructure (mainframe, hosting), operations and related support services should remain with WaTech.
+- Providing support for the legacy enterprise and OFM applications provides no clear benefit to either WaTech or OFM and has become a pain-point as WaTech has lost customer focus and OFM must execute One Washington without the direct support of these resources. - WaTech should consolidate all of the enterprise application support functions (including systems analysts, reporting, BAs) and move them organizationally to OFM, where they should be aligned with the One Washington transformation program. - Responsibility to provide technical infrastructure (mainframe, hosting), operations and related support services should remain with WaTech. - WaTech's capitol complex desktop and IT workspace services have not met basic expectations for many years.
+With DES's desire to bring their environment in-house, this is now essentially a dedicated service for OFM that lacks economies of scale and requires downsizing / transformation. - The State should reevaluate the business case for WaTech to provide this service and consider tasking OFM with supporting itself and the Governor's office.
+A solution for a handful of small agencies may also be needed.